statsmodels/statsmodels/docs/source/contingency_tables.rst

 possible that the tables all have a common odds ratio, even while the marginal probabilities vary among the strata.
-The 'Breslow-Day' procedure tests whether the data are consistent with a common odds ratio, and the Mantel-Haenszel procedure tests whether this common odds ratio is equal to zero.
+The 'Breslow-Day' procedure tests whether the data are consistent with a common odds ratio.
+It appears below as the `Test of constant OR`.
+The Mantel-Haenszel procedure tests whether this common odds ratio is equal to one.
+It appears below as the `Test of OR=1`.
 It is also possible to estimate the common odds and risk ratios and obtain confidence intervals for them.
 The ``summary`` method displays all of these results.
 Individual results can be obtained from the class methods and attributes.

 .. ipython:: python